 Know the Law

-Under the Affordable Care Act there should be NO copay, no deductible for any FDA approved method of birth control – this includes the copper IUD, Ella, and Plan B and its generics (though harder to get for Plan B and generics because they are over the counter).
-If you have any problems getting it covered for NO copay, no deductible, contact https://nwlc.org/coverher/ and they will fight for you.
-National Women’s Law Center is a great advocacy organization.
+Under the Affordable Care Act there should be no copay and no deductible for any FDA approved method of birth control – this includes the copper IUD, Ella, and Plan B and its generics (though it’s harder to get for Plan B and generics because they are over the counter).
+If you have any problems getting it covered for NO copay, no deductible, contact the National Women’s Law Center for help.

 Here’s our video on EC